Announcing nuqs version 2

 Dates & timestamps

-There are two parsers that give you a Date object, their difference is on how they encode the value into the query string.
+There are three parsers that give you a Date object, their difference is on how they encode the value into the query string.

 import { parseAsIsoDateTime } from 'nuqs'